pallaviwats/pallaviwats.github.io/_pages/teaching.md

 ---
 permalink: /teaching/
-title: "Graduate TA, University of Virginia, Department of Economics"
+title: "Teaching"
 ---
+### Graduate TA, University of Virginia, Department of Economics

-### Economics of Labor: Spring 2024 & Spring 2025
+Economics of Labor: Spring 2024 & Spring 2025

-### Racial and Socioeconomic Disparities, Market Failures, and The Law: Fall 2024
+Racial and Socioeconomic Disparities, Market Failures, and The Law: Fall 2024